California Republicans push back in ballot drop box dispute

-LOS ANGELES: California Republican Party leaders, egged on by President Donald Trump, vowed on Wednesday to keep collecting ballots that voters deliver to party-furnished drop boxes in churches, gun shops and campaign offices, a practice they defended as perfectly legal.
+LOS ANGELES, Oct 14 (Reuters) - California Republican Party leaders, egged on by President Donald Trump, vowed on Wednesday to keep collecting ballots that voters deliver to party-furnished drop boxes in churches, gun shops and campaign offices, a practice they defended as perfectly legal.

 Republicans were responding to a cease-and-desist order on Tuesday from California's top elections official, Secretary of State Alex Padilla, demanding removal of "unauthorized and non-official" vote-by-mail ballot boxes set up by the party in at least three counties.